aidukas/federalist-papers-classifier/README.md

 To replicate these results, clone this repo, and then run the following commands in the cloned repo.

     ~ python splitter.py
-      // Splits the essays into Disputed, Madison, Hamilton, and Jay categories, and stores the output in papers.txt.
+      // Splits the essays into Disputed, Madison, Hamilton, and Jay categories.
+      // Stores the splits in papers.txt.
     ~ python classifier.py
       // Classifies the 12 disputed essays.
-The results of the classification will be printed out.
+The results are printed out.